Governor General's Horse Guards: War In Afghanistan

 The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014 totaling 35 soldiers.
-Soldiers served in a number of roles, the largest being part of the Combat Logistics Patrols at KAF.
+Soldiers served in a number of roles, the largest being part of the Combat Logistics Patrols at Kandahar Air Field.
 Many of the officers served in Higher HQs in various capacities, many to do with Sector Security Reform of the Afghan National Security Forces.

 Battle honours

 In the list below, the battle honours in small capitals were awarded for participation in large operations and campaigns, while those in lowercase indicate honours granted for more specific battles.
-The battle honours are emblazoned on the regimental standard.
+Twenty-two battle honours are emblazoned on the regimental standard.